bashpack-project/bashpack/README.md

 <br>

 ### Unified Linux updates
+If your system is running with [Systemd](https://systemd.io/), updates are automatically running under **bashpack-updates.service/timer**.

-Launch an automatic update of everything on your system:
+Launch an pre-validate update of everything on your system:
 ```javascript
 sudo bp update -y
 ```